Ski Tour Finsteraarhorn

 Day 2: Summit Ski Tour to Finsteraarhorn 4,274 m above sea level

-The ascent begins before sunrise.
+The climb begins before sunrise.
 Behind the hut, it goes steeply up towards Hugisattel.
 Here we leave the skis and switch to crampons.
-The northwest ridge is exposed but well-stepped: impressive climbing with views into the sheer north face.
+The northwest ridge is exposed but on good rock: impressive climbing with views into the sheer north face.
 On the summit: vastness, silence, a view from the Valais to the Grisons Alps.
-The descent from Hugisattel back to the hut rewards with wide slopes and often perfect firn conditions.
+The ski descent from Hugisattel back to the hut rewards with wide slopes and often perfect spring snow conditions.

 Distance